Customer Reviews

 1) Free of pores.
 If it is vesicular (meaning that it contains abundant pore spaces), then it is not suitable for tumbling.

 2) Unfractured.
 Examine each rock, looking for fractures.
-Any piece that is fractured might break in the tumbler and should be discarded or tumbled with caution.
-If it breaks in the tumbler, it will scratch every other rock in the barrel.
+Any piece that is fractured might break inside the tumbler and should be discarded or tumbled with caution.
+If it breaks inside the tumbler, it will scratch every other rock in the barrel.
 If the basalt is weathered, fractures might not be detectable until after the weathering rind has been abraded away by coarse grit.

 4) Free of vulnerable materials.
 Many basalts have large grains of minerals, such as olivine, or large lath-shaped crystals of plagioclase.
 These large crystals sometimes make beautiful features in tumbled stones, but they often overcut, pop out, or break.
 Some have patches of minerals that are easily abraded or that will not polish.
 Most basalts do not have these, but sometimes you will discover pieces of basalt that will not grind to a smooth surface or will not accept a bright polish.